 The National Trust and the Hague Convention

-In 2017 the UK government ratified the 1954 Hague Convention – an agreement that aims to safeguard our cultural property in times of conflict and ensure UK forces overseas respect the heritage of other cultures.
+In 2017 the UK Government ratified the 1954 Hague Convention – an agreement that aims to safeguard our cultural property in times of conflict and ensure UK forces overseas respect the heritage of other cultures.
 Find out what this means for the National Trust.

 Countries that have signed up to the Convention are expected to foster a spirit of respect for cultural property amongst their armed forces, spearheaded by a specialist unit that works alongside relevant civilian organisations – a Cultural Property Protection Unit.
 The Ministry of Defence has established such a unit in the Army Reserves.